Chart Color Schemes

 Income

-Eumundi-Yandina's median income among taxpayers was $48,216 and average income was $64,786 in financial year 2022.
+The Eumundi - Yandina SA2's median income among taxpayers was $48,216 and average income stood at $64,786 in financial year 2022.
 These figures are comparable to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
-By September 2025, current estimates suggest median income will be approximately $54,961 and average income around $73,850, based on a Wage Price Index growth rate of 13.99%.
-Census data indicates household, family, and personal incomes all rank modestly in Eumundi-Yandina, between the 40th and 53rd percentiles.
-The income bracket of $1,500-$2,999 dominates with 35.9% of residents (4,942 people), similar to broader regional trends where 31.7% fall into this category.
+Based on a Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $54,961 (median) and $73,850 (average).
+Census data indicates that household, family and personal incomes in Eumundi - Yandina rank modestly, between the 39th and 52nd percentiles.
+The income bracket of $1,500 - 2,999 dominates with 35.9% of residents (4,942 people), consistent with broader regional trends where 31.7% fall into this category.
 High housing costs consume 15.5% of income, but strong earnings place disposable income at the 54th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income